Kong/docs.konghq.com/src/gateway/kong-enterprise/consumer-groups/index.md

     HTTP/1.1 204 No Content
     ```

-1. Check the list of consumer groups to verify that the `JL` group is gone:
+1. Check the list of consumer groups to verify that the `Gold` group is gone:

 {% capture check_all_groups %}
 {% navtabs codeblock %}